As with most types of employee feedback, there are three main stages in a pulse:

 - Stage 3 – Communicating the data and acting where appropriate

-For an annual engagement survey, this can all happen over one year across an entire organization.
+For an annual engagement survey, this can all happen over one year across an entire organisation.

 For Pulse, this is a smaller loop, and typically happens at a smaller scale (i.e., within smaller workgroups) and more frequently.

 We call this the ‘operating rhythm’ for Pulse.
-This operating rhythm is important for an organization to build as a core part of their pulse program.
-Most organizations will have an operating rhythm of some sort in place already.
+This operating rhythm is important for an organisation to build as a core part of their pulse program.
+Most organisations will have an operating rhythm of some sort in place already.

 It might be a quarterly sales cycle, or the monthly reporting of results.
-Key to long-term pulse success is integrating the rhythm of the pulse into the existing rhythm of the organization.
+Key to long-term pulse success is integrating the rhythm of the pulse into the existing rhythm of the organisation.

 Over time, this allows it to feel part of business-as-usual for employees, rather than a random survey event that is unexpected.
 Creating a good operating rhythm with a pulse program will also help avoid survey fatigue.